-Spiritual transformation involves change in all three areas of culture – cognitive (beliefs – head knowledge), affective (feelings – heart and relationship with God), and evaluative (norms – lifestyle and decision-making) (Hiebert, 2008).
+Spiritual transformation involves change in all three areas of culture – cognitive (beliefs – head knowledge), affective (feelings – heart and relationship with God), and evaluative (norms – lifestyle and decision-making) (Hiebert, pp. 25-26, 312).
 Decision-making is one of the most important elements of the transformational process, as it is the commitment to act that bring about change in a community.
 Kraft identifies seven milestones in a basic model of the decision-making process:

 Stimulus